Back-2-School Health Clinics

 Virtual mental health teletherapy sessions are provided by independent Licensed Professional Counselors (LPC), Licensed Clinical Social Workers (LCSW), Licensed Marriage and Family Therapists (LMFT), Psychologists, and/or Licensed Mental Health Counselors (LMHC).

 To learn more about eMergU and to register for NO COST counseling, please click here.

 Healthy Students Make Smarter Students

-Project LINK's 'Healthy Students make Smarter Students' initiative is designed to provide education & skill practice about how to resist foods and beverages high in calories and carbs that are also low in nutrients, promote incorporating physical activity into daily lifestyle, and introducing healthy food products offered to partner corporations to help build healthy eating habits among children and families we serve.
+Healthy Students Make Smarter Students is Project LINK's initiative designed to provide education and skill practice on how to resist foods high in calories and carbs, low in nutrients, while incorporating physical activity into daily life.

 In order to encourage healthy eating habits among children and their families, the program introduces them to healthy food products provided by partner corporations.